-Qualitative Data Collection: 6 Things Researchers Need to Know to Get it Right
+Qualitative Data Analysis: 7 Things Researchers Need to Know to Get It Right

 These statistics are more than just numbers – they represent millions of children throughout the country, each with their own stories and individual lived experiences.
 But at first glance, it is difficult to contextualize this data and fully understand the root causes of these alarming rates.
 Public health researchers can help a wider audience feel a connection to the data at hand.